THINGS TO KNOW ABOUT THE SKI-CLUB

 World Champions and Olympic Champions have emerged from this traditional club.
 And last but not least, the Ski-Club Arlberg has set numerous impulses as well as milestones for alpine skiing and tourism at the Arlberg in the course of its long history.

 PROMINENT MEMBERS, PIONEERS AND LEGENDS

 The many prominent members of Ski-Club Arlberg include a wide range of celebrities from all walks of life such as politics and culture, representatives of European high royalty as well as a multitude of local ski pioneers and legends!

 The career of Hannes Schneider – one of the greatest athletes of 1920s and 1930s ski racing – began when he was given his first pair of skis at the age of thirteen.
-He developed a new downhill technique and at a mere seventeen years of age, he became the first permanent skiing instructor of the region, leading to him start St. Anton am Arlberg’s first ski school in December 1921.
-Later on, he made a name for himself as an author of books as well as an actor in films.
+He developed a new downhill technique and at a mere seventeen years of age, he became the first permanent skiing instructor of the region, leading to him starting St. Anton am Arlberg’s first ski school in December 1921.
+Later on, he made a name for himself as an author as well as an actor.

 Trude Jochum-Beiser won the gold medal in the combined event and the silver medal in the downhill event at the 1948 Winter Olympics in St. Moritz, making her the first female ski racer to win two medals at the Olympics.
 At the 1952 Winter Olympics in Oslo, she won the gold medal in downhill.
 At the 1950 World Championships in Aspen, she also won gold in the downhill.